 For many Directors, the most challenging part of the TVC production process is pitching.

-As if it weren’t already tough enough to be a freelance commercials Director, during the pitching process you have to sell your idea, your personality and sometimes what feels like your soul to the client.
+As if it weren’t already tough enough to get to being a TV commercials Director in the first place, during the pitching process you have to sell your idea, your personality and sometimes what feels like your soul to the client.

 And that’s all without any guarantee of winning.